ogait001/academic-profile/_posts/2026-05-01-the-is-and-the-am.md

 Beneath this human problem lies a deeper metaphysical one: what is the present, and what sustains it?
 And beneath that question lies the one this essay is finally about: what is the 'is' in every statement of existence, and what holds it open?

 The argument moves in four directions from a single center.
-The center is the 'is' — not the word, not the grammatical function, but the act of being itself as it presents in every instance of existence, human and divine.
+The center is the ***is*** — not the word, not the grammatical function, but the act of being itself as it presents in every instance of existence, human and divine.
 The four directions are: the structure of the "is", its communal constitution, its relational depth, and the orientation on which its eternity depends.

 The conclusion the argument reaches is not imposed from outside it.
 It is suggested by it.
 Contingent actuality does not appear self-explanatory.
 If every actual state derives only from another contingent state, explanation is deferred rather than completed.
-The argument therefore points toward a non-derivative ground of actuality — which the essay identifies, following the logic of the argument, with the AM of Exodus.
+The argument therefore points toward a non-derivative ground of actuality — which the essay identifies, following the logic of the argument, with the I AM WHO I AM of Exodus.

 <br>